phimisci/verifybibtex-os/README.md

 These errors concern the overall structure of the .bib file.
 If these errors are present, the file is not a valid bibtex bibliography.
 This may include overall parsing errors, invalid blocks, or empty files.

 ## Critical errors
+Critical errors are errors that are likely to cause problems when using the bibliography in a citation manager or when compiling a document.
+These errors should be fixed before using the bibliography.

+1. Checks if every field except the last one ends with a comma.
+2. Checks if several characters, such as "&", "%", and "\#", are escaped.

 ## Warnings